cmusatyalab/coda-packaging/windows/README.md

     If `build.sh` opens a WiX Toolset download page in a web browser, download and install the indicated version of WiX.

+4. Enable the "Create Symbolic Links" security policy or disable UAC.

 [cygwin]: http://cygwin.com/install.html

 ### Building